European Space Agency: Membership and contribution to the ESA

-Member states participate to varying degrees with both mandatory space programs and those that are optional.
+Member states participate to varying degrees with both mandatory space programmes and those that are optional.
 As of 2008, the mandatory programmes made up 25% of total expenditures while optional space programmes were the other 75%.
 The ESA has traditionally implemented a policy of "georeturn", where funds that ESA member states provide to the ESA "are returned in the form of contracts to companies in those countries."